tja/ruby-ffmpeg/README.md

 ruby-ffmpeg
 ===========
-Ruby bindings for FFMPEG libraries.
+Ruby bindings for the FFMPEG libraries.

 Summary
 -------
-ruby-ffmpeg is a Ruby extension for the FFMPEG set of libraries, including libavformat, libavcodec, and libavutil.
+ruby-ffmpeg is a Ruby extension for the FFMPEG set of libraries; libavformat, libavcodec, and libavutil.

 Installation
 ------------